SBCNY/Clinical-predictors-of-COVID-19-mortality/README.md

 2. Start your jupyter notebook server ([Official tutorial](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html#starting-the-notebook-server))

-3. Run the whole notebook (by the fast forward like button ⏩  in the menu bar.
+3. Run the whole notebook (by the fast forward like button ⏩ \t in the menu bar.

 The default configuration is shown as below: